If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

-CVs for retail positions differ from those for office-based roles, as your CV needs to be largely focussed on your customer service and people skills.
+A CV for a retail job differs from one for an office-based role, as it needs to be largely focussed on customer service skills and sales skills.

-Your CV needs to grab the attention of the hiring manager and secure you an interview, where you’ll have the opportunity to let your personality shine through.
+Your retail CV needs to grab the attention of hiring managers and secure you an interview, where you’ll have the opportunity to show off your key skills.

-Read on for how to write a stand-out CV for retail jobs, including how specifically to write a retail assistant, retail manager and sales assistant CV.
+Read on for how to write a good retail CV, including how specifically to write a retail sales assistant CV and a retail manager CV.

 Qualifications can help, but it’s possible to work your way up in this industry.

 You need to catch the employer’s eye straight away, so a reverse chronological CV where your most recent experience is listed first may be best if your most recent roles are in retail.

 Retail hiring managers tend to receive CVs in this format, so you’ll make it easy for them to read.

 The key skills you want to include in the skills section of your retail CV, include: